JordanCWard/SQL/README.md

 171. Confirmation Rate

-The confirmation rate of a user is the number of 'confirmed' messages divided by the total number of requested confirmation messages.
-The confirmation rate of a user that did not request any confirmation messages is 0.
-Round the confirmation rate to two decimal places.
-Write a solution to find the confirmation rate of each user.
-Return the result table in any order.

 ``` sql
 -- Calculate the confirmation rate (percentage of 'confirmed' actions) per user, including users with no confirmations